 Many people think Holmes is antisocial, but they very likely did not read the original stories, or, what is worse, did not understand them.
 In our article about misbeliefs we deal with the fact that Sherlock has emotions, he has empathy and he can easily identify himself with others.
 He finds out their motivations and can predict their behaviour.
 The detective can be sincerely interested in the lives of people and he knows their habits very well - thanks to these he can make fantastic deductions, just like in The Blue Carbuncle, where he gains numerous information on the owner of an ordinary hat by thoroughly examining it.
 He can forgive those who commit minor crimes and he is always rightful.
 He is able to care for the feelings and the future of others.
 When he has to punish a perpetrator, he is always aware of the measure of punishment.
 This shows that he does not feel undue anger and he does not take delight in punishing others.
 He is just the charitable guard of law and justice.

 Doyle’s detective can repent his mistakes and learn from them.
-People having mental disorder are not capable of that.
+People having Asperger's are not capable of that.

 Doyle’s hero thinks of his work as something that benefits the whole society – it is not typical to antisocial people.
 Holmes is able to think globally, and he is ready to die for the good cause.
 Just remember what he answered to Moriarty: „If I were assured of the former eventuality I would, in the interest of the public, cheerfully accept the latter.”
 (The Final Problem)

-Asperger’s victims are bad at adaptation, because they cannot see the point of relationships and they stick to their own rules and rituals.
-For them the daily routine and the well-known environment are the most important.
-They find it hard to look into the eyes of others, they avoid it.
-Holmes keeps eye contact easily with everybody, let them be his clients or his enemies. - The canon of Conan Doyle says several times that he listens to his clients with eyes closed, but this helps him to concentrate, his way he does not ocuppy his mind with seeing and he can focus on the problem better, and in addition he thinks faster.
+Those who have Asperger's syndrome may bad at adaptation, because they cannot see the point of relationships and they stick to their own rules and rituals.
+For some of them the daily routine and the well-known environment are the most important, because these give them the feeling of security.
+They may find it hard to look into the eyes of others, they avoid it.
+Holmes keeps eye contact easily with everybody, let them be his clients or his enemies. - The canon of Conan Doyle says several times that he listens to his clients with eyes closed, but this helps him to concentrate.
+Sometimes people with Asperger's stare at others to observe all small details – so not all of them avoid eye contact at all.
+Keeping his eyes closed helps Holmes to concentrate, this way he does not occupy his mind with seeing and he can focus on the problem better, and in addition he thinks faster.
+Sherlock is an expert of translating body language – this also shows that he's not antisocial.
+His way he does not ocuppy his mind with seeing and he can focus on the problem better, and in addition he thinks faster.
 Sherlock is an expert of translating body language - this also shows that he is not antisocial.

 Another point is that Holmes learns lots of negative things about human nature.
 There is always the possibility of giveaway, so it is the reason why he does not absolutely trust people and he thoroughly considers whom he lets closer to himself.

-It is easy to exploit patients with Asperger’s, because they cannot gauge the motivations of others.
+It is easy to exploit some people who have with Asperger’s, because they cannot gauge the motivations of others.
 Holmes knew many tricks, he contemplated on the deeds and reasons of others, so during his career he rarely became the victim of scams – thanks to his rational thinking.
 Antisocial people think irrationally.

-Disorder in movements is also a symptom in Asperger’s.
+Disorder in movements may also be a symptom in Asperger’s.
 Sherlock’s physical condition is excellent and he has no problems with balancing.
 He is an expert of baritsu, box and fencing.

 For some the fact that Sherlock is not a verbose person is another argument for Asperger’s.
 Holmes often races against time to prevent a murder or another crime, so time is very valuable for him, the lives of others may depend on it – he has to manage it effectively.
 He learned to negotiate fast.
 He only asks and tells what is really important to know.
 When he sees that someone lies to him, he tells it immediately to avoid waste of time.
 The other person has no other option than telling the truth.
 This shows that he knows people very well, he stands up for the truth, he can defend himself and he easily manipulates others.
 We already mentioned that he listens to his clients with eyes closed.
 It is important.
 He is excellent in observing small details, he finds out many things from the client’s clothes, hands and behaviour.
 He is usually right, so he does not even need to ask certain questions and he saves time.
 That is why he does not speak a lot, and he learned not to talk to much about himself in front of others.
 But he willingly, though not always explains his thoughts to his friend Watson.
 The canon shows that they talk about many different things – classical music, golf clubs, literature, etc. There are no signs of Holmes having problems with communication.
 When he wants new information, he is even ready to improvise (like in The Blue Carbuncle).
 In case of misunderstanding he tries to make it clear immediately.
 It is a basic rule of communication to make things clear as soon as possible – Sherlock knows it and observes this rule.

-Asperger’s patients translate words verbatim, and they cannot understand jokes and second meanings, similes and metaphors.
+People having Asperger's may translate words verbatim, and they cannot understand jokes and second meanings, similes and metaphors.
 It is not a characteristic of Sherlock Holmes.
 He says about Irene Adler: „(…) she was a lovely woman, with a face that a man might die for.”
 You can hear it in the Granada series as follows:

 Sherlock Holmes: She is a lovely woman, Watson, with a face that a man might die for.